-This Roasted Capsicums with Couscous and Pumpkin dish is something we’ve wanted to try for sometime.
-It’s a great side to add with chicken, fish or just have with a Mexican meal.
+This Roasted Capsicums with Couscous and Pumpkin is a recipe we’ve wanted to try for sometime.
+It’s a great side to add with chicken, fish or a colourful addition to any meal.

 Yummy roasted capsicums stuffed with couscous so sweet and packed full of flavour.
 Eat this with your dinner or as a meal by themselves.